Elizaongwz/DSA4264/technical-report (eliza).md

 ### 3.3 Experimental Design

 #### 3.3.1 Parallel Scoring
-To support LTA in evaluating trunk services that could be retained, modified, or removed, we developed a Parallel Scoring Method to rank these services by priority for review.
+To support LTA in evaluating trunk services that could be retained, modified, or removed, we developed a Parallel Scoring Algorithm to rank these services by priority for review.
 This three-tiered approach helps identify trunk services that most closely parallel the MRT system, while also accounting for potential commuter feedback from service adjustments.
 Our approach is as follows:

 <img width="490" alt="Screenshot 2024-10-31 at 2 28 39 PM" src="https://github.com/user-attachments/assets/c6b41296-c5c8-4cc5-b982-08d892f5a5a9">

 ##### Tier 1:
-For the first tier of the Parallel Scoring Method, we calculate the "parallelism" of each bus route relative to the MRT network.
+For the first tier of the Parallel Scoring Algorithm, we calculate the "parallelism" of each bus route relative to the MRT network.
 This metric evaluates how closely each bus route aligns spatially and directionally with MRT lines.

 First, we load and group the MRT line data from the shapefile by MRT_LINE.
 A LineString is created for each MRT line by sorting the station points by sequence (STN_SEQUEN) and connecting their centroids.
 These individual LineStrings are then combined into a single MultiLineString (mrt_multiline), representing the entire MRT system.